Fee Schedule, Payment, and Insurance

 -Marriage Counseling 2-Hour session………$310

-THERE IS A $10 DISCOUNT FOR CLIENTS PAYING WITH CASH OR A PERSONAL CHECK.
+THERE IS A $10 DISCOUNT FOR CLIENTS PAY WITH CASH OR A PERSONAL CHECK; OR CLIENTS THAT PREPAY WITH PAYPAL OR VENMO.

 Benefits & Risks of Using Your Insurance